Off-Shell Strings II: Black Hole Entropy: Comparison to the Orbifold Method

 \subsection{Without Tachyon Condensation}

-The first thing to note about \eqref{orbS} is that the integer $N$ orbifold solutions are on-shell solutions, and therefore (by the general considerations of section II.B in \cite{AW1}, the genus-0 diagrams vanish, modulo a possible boundary term which will not contribute to the entropy due to being linear in $\rb$).
+The first thing to note about \eqref{orbS} is that the integer $N$ orbifold solutions are on-shell solutions, and therefore, because the worldsheet is a CFT,\footnote{Although the bulk geometry is not smooth, the worldsheet argument in section II.B of \cite{AW1} will still apply.
+On the worldsheet, the orbifold takes the form of a discrete $\mathbb{Z}_N$ gauge field, and its sole effect on the sphere is to divide the amplitude by $N$.} the genus-0 diagrams vanish (modulo a possible boundary term which will not contribute to the entropy due to being linear in $\rb$).
 In a perturbative expansion, this property will be inherited by the analytic continuation to non-integer $N$, and hence the orbifold replica trick cannot give us the leading order $A/4G_N$ contribution to black hole entropy.
 Instead, the first nontrivial closed string contribution starts with the genus-1 torus diagrams.

 This already implies that the orbifold $\mathscr{O}$ backgrounds must be fundamentally different from off-shell conical backgrounds at the same value of $\rb$.
 The key difference between these two backgrounds can be seen in Fig.~\ref{fig:orbifoldpinch}(b): the orbifold conserves twist and hence does not allow twisted strings to pinch off at the tip, while the off-shell NLSM of a slightly smoothed out cone obviously does allow this process.